Best AI Robo-Advisor Alternatives for ESG Investing in 2026

 The bottom line

 There is no single best AI robo-advisor alternative for ESG investing, because the right one depends on how much control you want over what you hold.
-For full control, Walnut lets you design thematic baskets with AI on the broker you already own, and M1 lets you hand-build a custom pie.
+For full control, Walnut lets you design thematic portfolios with AI on the broker you already own, and M1 lets you hand-build a custom pie.
 For a managed portfolio with a ready-made values option, Betterment and Wealthfront offer socially responsible portfolios; SoFi keeps it simple with less values control; and Magnifi helps you discover ESG funds before you decide.
 Go in clear-eyed: ESG definitions vary, there is no single standard, screening choices change what you hold, and values-tilted funds can cost more.
 Read what is actually screened, and pick by how hands-on you want to be.
 Walnut is not an investment adviser.

+Values investing is usually a multi-decade commitment, so it pairs closely with the robo-advisor alternatives for long-term investing.
 For the wider field, see the AI robo-advisor alternatives roundup, or the best robo-advisors of 2026.

 FAQ